 We recognize that students have different needs and learning styles and teachers work to ensure that the delivery of the academic and non-academic programs allow each student to be successful.

-More information about the ISK High School can be found in the School Profile.
+More information about the ISK High School Philosophy can be found in the High School Handbook.

 - More About High School